rabbit-ci/rabbit-ci/README.md

-# RabbitCI Backend
+# RabbitCI

-This is (most of) the backend for RabbitCI.
-See http://github.com/rabbit-ci/rabbit-ci to learn what RabbitCI is.
+This is RabbitCI.

+RabbitCI is a Continuous Integration server.
+It is currently in pre-alpha stage.
+It would help if you would write some code.
+Look at the issues page for things to do.

 ## Dependencies
 The backend depends on: